Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab2/hackazon.rst

 #.
 In the description for the instance there is a list of **Elastic IPs.**  Click on the last one in the list.
 It will also not have a * at the end of the IP address.

 #.
-In the definition of the Elastic IP there will be a **private IP address.**  This IP will become your Virtual Server Destination address.
+In the definition of the Elastic IP there will be a **Private IP address.**  This IP will become your Virtual Server Destination address.
+The **Elastic IP** will be the IP for accessing the application.

    .. image:: ./images/image202.png